Callianassa

 Callianassa is a genus of mud shrimps, in the family Callianassidae.
 Three of the species in this genus (C. candida, C. tyrrhena and C. whitei) have been split off into a new genus, Pestarella, while others such as Callianassa filholi have been moved to Biffarius.
+The genus is named after the Nereid of the Greco-Roman mythology.

 Species

-Forty-six species are currently recognised in the genus Callianassa:
+Six species are currently recognised in the genus Callianassa: